CLIUtils/CLI11/book/chapters/installation.md

 community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

+## Special instructions for GCC 8, Some clang, and WASI

+If you are using GCC 8 and using it in C++17 mode with CLI11.
+CLI11 makes use of the `<filesystem>` header if available, but specifically for this compiler, the `filesystem` library is separate from the standard library and needs to be linked separately.
+So it is available but CLI11 doesn't use it by default.

+Specifically `libstdc++fs` needs to be added to the linking list and `CLI11_HAS_FILESYSTEM=1` has to be defined.
+Then the filesystem variant of the Validators could be used on GCC 8.
+GCC 9+ does not have this issue so the `<filesystem>` is used by default.

+There may also be other cases where a specific library needs to be linked.

+Defining `CLI11_HAS_FILESYSTEM=0` which will remove the usage and hence any linking issue.

+In some cases certain clang compilations may require linking against `libc++fs`.
+These situations have not been encountered so the specific situations requiring them are unknown yet.

+If building with WASI it is necessary to add the flag `-lc-printscan-long-double` to the build to allow long double support.
+See #841 for more details.